MaxInGaussian/SCFGP/README.md

 To install scikit-learn, see this page:

    https://github.com/scikit-learn/scikit-learn
-# To Use SCFGP: Only 3 Lines of Code
+# Use SCFGP: Only 3 Lines of Code
 ```python
 from SCFGP import *
 # <>: necessary inputs, {}: optional inputs